 Providing protocol coverage to meetings and events involving the Secretary-General, the Deputy Secretary-General and the President of the General Assembly, both at and away from Headquarters, as well as visits to the United Nations by high-level dignitaries;

 Acting as the liaison between the Permanent Missions/Observer Offices and the host country for the purpose of facilitating and ensuring the proper registration of the staff of their offices.
-Registration of diplomatic and non-diplomatic staff of missions/offices, including the Processing requests of diplomatic privileges and immunities for diplomatic personnel and the accreditation of delegations to temporary meetings held at Headquarters;
+Registration of diplomatic and non-diplomatic staff of missions/offices, including the Processing requests of diplomatic privileges and immunities for diplomatic personnel and the registration of delegations to meetings held at Headquarters;